bgdl/phoenix_guides-examples/channels.md

 - Client Libraries

-Phoenix currently ships with its own JavaScript client. iOS and Android clients have been released with Phoenix 1.0.
+Phoenix currently ships with its own JavaScript client. [iOS](https://github.com/davidstump/SwiftPhoenixClient), [Android](https://github.com/eoinsha/JavaPhoenixChannels), and [C#](https://github.com/livehelpnow/CSharpPhoenixClient) clients have been released with Phoenix 1.0.

 ## Tying it all together
 Let's tie all these ideas together by building a simple chat application.
 After [generating a new Phoenix application](http://www.phoenixframework.org/docs/up-and-running) we'll see that the endpoint is already set up for us in `lib/hello_phoenix/endpoint.ex`: